7 Creative Ways to Use Dried Kawakawa in Your Kitchen

 What is Kawakawa?

-Kawakawa (Piper excelsum), sometimes known as New Zealand pepper tree, is a native evergreen shrub or small tree that holds deep cultural, medicinal, and culinary significance in Aotearoa (New Zealand).
+Kawakawa (Piper excelsum), often known as New Zealand pepper tree, is a native evergreen shrub or small tree that holds deep cultural, medicinal, and culinary significance in Aotearoa (New Zealand).
 Belonging to the pepper family (Piperaceae), Kawakawa is instantly recognizable by its glossy, heart-shaped leaves—often dotted with holes made by the kawakawa looper moth caterpillar, which many Māori regard as a sign of the plant’s potency.

-In Māori tradition, Kawakawa is considered a taonga (treasured plant) and has long been central to rongoā Māori (traditional Māori medicine).
+In Māori tradition, Kawakawa is considered a taonga (treasured plant) and has long been central to Rongoā Māori traditional uses.
 It has been used for generations to help with a variety of ailments, both as an internal remedy and as a topical treatment.

 The plant thrives in the understory of New Zealand’s coastal and lowland forests, preferring moist, semi-shaded environments.
 It can grow as a shrub or a small tree and produces small spikes of yellowish flowers, followed by bright orange fruit during summer.
 Interestingly, Kawakawa is dioecious, meaning male and female plants are separate.